Saturday, June 21, 2025

 Cast a handful of sand into the wind, and a sphinx will be able to predict, with absolute certainty, where every grain lands, even with its eyes closed.
 They have what economists wish all mankind did - perfect access to perfect information.

 Perfect knowledge has made the sphinges grow bored and idle.
 Most of them have abdicated the earthly world and dwell now in the Plane of Clouds, partaking of the hospitality of the elemental lord Hirroo.
 They occupy themselves with contests of riddles between one another.
 A riddle, to a sphinx, is no mere tricky question, article of trivia or game of wordplay.
 Everyone knows the one about Man, and the one about A Coin, and the ones about A Coffin, Saint Elmo's Fire and Comte Escavoir de Sigons VIII.
-Occasionally, if a mortal is insistent, they made condescend to ask such questions, but the sphinx gains nothing from this - it's like when you ask a 4-year-old what color the sky is, and then congratulate them when they manage 'bwue!' on the third try.
+Occasionally, if a mortal is insistent, they may condescend to ask such questions, but the sphinx gains nothing from this - it's like when you ask a 4-year-old what color the sky is, and then congratulate them when they manage 'bwue!' on the third try.

 Riddles between sphinges are deep, elaborate labyrinths of many layers.
 Most people call them 'conspiracies'.
 Men and their kingdoms are a sphinx's playing pieces - sphinges do not crave power, and act with mere gentle nudges from a great distance, but they create great webs and mystery cults to draw in their ageless fellows.
 Their designs are so subtle and so far-reaching that they unfold across continents and over the course of decades or centuries - but they have all the time in the world to play.
 Typically, "Where is the sphinx's riddle" and "What question, exactly, is it asking me with this whole mess of secret societies" are deeply tricky questions that must be untangled and answered before one even starts on "What is the answer to the riddle".